What is NPV vs IRR?

 Conflicts Between NPV vs IRR

 In the case of mutually exclusive projects that are competing such that acceptance of either blocks acceptance of the remaining one, NPV and IRR often give contradicting results.
-NPV may lead the project manager or the engineer to accept one project proposal while the internal rate of return may show the other as the most favorable.
+NPV may lead the project manager or the engineer to accept one project proposal, while the internal rate of return may show the other as the most favorable.
 Such a kind of conflict arises due to a number of problems.

 For one, conflicting results arise because of substantial differences in the amount of capital outlay of the project proposals under evaluation.
 Sometimes, the conflict arises due to issues of differences in cash flow timing and patterns of the project proposals or differences in the expected service period of the proposed projects.

-When faced by difficult situations and a choice must be made between two competing projects, it is best to choose a project with a larger positive net value by using cutoff rate or a fitting cost of capital.
+When faced with difficult situations and a choice must be made between two competing projects, it is best to choose a project with a larger positive net value by using cutoff rate or a fitting cost of capital.

 The reason the two abovementioned options works is because a company’s objective is maximizing its shareholder’s wealth, and the best way to do that is choosing a project that comes with the highest net present value.
 Such a project exerts a positive effect on the price of shares and the wealth of shareholders.